 With digital technology and the PACS system, physicians can access their patient's images from any remote computer for enhanced views and quicker diagnosis.

-Bone Densitometry is a screening exam used in the diagnosis of Osteoporosis.
-Osteoporosis results in more than 1 million hip, spine, and wrist fractures annually.
-This disorder affects nearly one-half of all post menopausal women, the largest group at high risk for osteoporosis.
+Bone Density is a screening exam used in the diagnosis of Osteoporosis.
+Osteoporosis results in more than one-million hip, spine and wrist fractures annually.
+This disorder affects nearly one-half of all post-menopausal women, the largest group at high risk for osteoporosis.

 St. Luke's GE Prodigy Advance Full Scan takes only minutes, lowering exposure to radiation.
 A digital report is quickly sent to the referring physician.

-Digital Mammography is only offered in Polk County by St. Luke's Hospital.
-We perform both screening and diagnostic exams as well as needle localizations and ultrasound-guided biopsies.
+Digital Mammography is available for screening and diagnostic exams.
+St. Luke's Hospital is the only facility in Polk County that offers diagnostic exams as well as needle localizations and ultrasound-guided biopsies.

 Echocardiography services are offered in St. Luke's Hospital's Radiology Department.
 An echocardiogram, also called an echo, is an ultrasound of the heart.
 This important procedure uses sound waves to produce images of the heart.
 A computer records the images and can create a moving picture of your heart.
 From this test, your doctor evaluates the health of your heart and blood flow.